supervisely/docs/enterprise/installation/README.md

 ### Step 3.
 Download configuration

 We have sent you installation key that looks like "hdhUssJskOskAA".
 Run `sudo supervisely auth <installation key>` to authenticate yourself.
 Now, run `sudo supervisely update` to download the latest version of Supervisely.
-We will ask you to provide a directory to store configuration in.
+We will ask you to provide a directory to store configuration in and some required variables.
 Be default, we use `/opt/supervisely` folder.
 You can always check where is your configuration directory using `supervisely where` command.

 ### Step 4.
-Edit configuration
+Edit configuration (optional)

+Though we will ask you to provide required configuration variables on the previous step, it's a good idea to make a final overview.

 Open file `/opt/supervisely/.env`.
 There are some configuration variables in it that you might want to change.
 Look for `<please, insert the value here>` - you need to provide values here explicitly because we don't know those values in advance.